So just what is BCQ...

 BCQ is all about breaking the prereading process into 3 parts to help guide the reader in understanding how preparing to read helps build better comprehension of a text.

 Try out the BCQ: Browse, Connect and Question strategy with your readers right now!
 Grab this free little minilesson that is all ready for you to print and go!
-It's available to download in my store on Teachers Pay Teachers.
+It's available as a FREE download right here.👇

 Until next time...